shashank136/sghWebapp/README.md

 # sghWebapp
-Website for Shanker Green Homes using java spring and hibernate
+Website for Shanker Green Homes using java spring and hibernate.
+I'm still working on the project.

 # Technologies used: